-Previously, one of the largest benefits of being a CMBS lender is having the money that is loaned to the real estate investors replenished once the bonds are sold to investors on the open market.
-Because these loans are not kept in the lender’s portfolio, the money that is paid for the bonds heads back through the securitizers to replace the money that was lent to the borrowers originally.
+One of the most significant benefits of being a CMBS lender is having the money that is loaned to the real estate investors replenished as soon as the bonds are sold to investors on the open market.
+Because these loans are not kept in the lender’s portfolio, the money paid for the bonds heads back through the securitizers to replace the money lent to the borrowers originally.

 Impact of Risk Retention